 Vacuum cleaners range in price from less than £50 up to £500 for the most expensive cordless models.
 Some robot vacs cost even more!

-For most tasks, however, a cleaner in the £100-£200 range is more than sufficient.
+For most tasks, however, a corded cleaner in the £100-£200 range is more than sufficient.
 The best models provide strong suction power, a variety of accessories, relatively large dust capacity and a variety of other useful features.

-While it’s true that a higher price doesn’t always equate to greater quality, the top models on the market often have stronger suction power and a more diverse range of tools (often including motorised hand tools).
-So you need to be clear on your personal requirements before you start searching.
+While it’s true that a higher price doesn’t always equate to greater quality, the top models on the market often have a cordless design, stronger suction power and a more diverse range of tools (often including motorised hand tools).
+Top-end vacuums also have advanced features not found on cheaper models.

 Don’t let that put you off though.
 There are some fantastic models available for under £200 – and the best options can match vacuums that are considerably more expensive in terms of performance.

 To help you make an informed decision, we’ve listed our four best vacuums cleaners for under £200 below.
 We’ve chosen one from each of the main categories of vacuum – cylinder, upright, handheld and cordless – so the right option from these four depends on your requirements.